scala/docs.scala-lang/_overviews/toolkit/upickle-read-json.md

 ```
 You can traverse the JSON structure as deeply as you want, to extract the fields you require.

-## Reading JSONs to a typed structure
+## Second approach - Reading JSONs to a typed structure
 To perform typed operations on JSONs, you can utilize a `upickle` Toolkit library.
 This approach has an advantage of additional safety and convenience of working with a structured data.
 If you know that your JSON contains a set of fields, where each field's value is an array of numbers,